how can i regain my faith

 But the rest of us, who have seemingly less grievous crimes, don’t understand we are just as unworthy of Heaven, and from presumption and much pride, we have such a hard time coming to the great humility that saves…because we simply don’t see our great sinfulness too, since it appears less in the eyes of the world.
-Therefore, if we haven’t committed great crimes against God that we are aware of, please realize we might very well be allowing our pride to blind us horribly.
+Therefore, if we haven’t committed great crimes against God that we are aware of, please realize we might very well might be allowing our pride to blind us horribly.
 Beg the good Lord to give us eyes that can see.
 Once humility is gained, everything will change.

 There is a man who committed a most heinous murder.
 After he was caught, he allowed his conscience to open and developed such a beautiful contrition for his crime against both God and man.
 His repentance appeared very genuine (hopefully it was), and I prayed he could keep that intense contrition for his sin and extended it into the entire rest of his life’s sins.
 For I saw that man as one of the few who could humble themselves enough to accept God’s saving mercy and Live.
 He knew his misery.
 He had great humility.